 Modelling is Based on Soil Sampling

 The DSM approach was initially being trialled in the Meander East irrigation district.
 In order to inform a statistically sound soil sampling design, an initial desk-top analysis was undertaken using existing soils and landscape data including existing 1:100,000 soil mapping.
 Physical sampling was then undertaken for 200 sites using a "Conditioned Latin Hypercube" sampling design, which is a randomised sampling approach that ensures the entire landscape is effectively sampled, (Minasny & McBratney, 2005).
 Soil cores were sub-sampled according to soil horizon, with samples undergoing Mid Infra Red and Near Infra Red scanning, and chemical calibration analysis.

 Ground-based gamma radiometric mapping was also undertaken to help predict soil properties where no such data existed.
 Spatial soil surfaces (pH, EC, Clay %, Soil Depth, Stone %, Drainage), are now being generated using various modelling techniques (using data such as geology, existing soil maps, radiometrics, and terrain characteristics), to inform the enterprise suitability model for poppies, blueberries, carrots, barley, hazelnuts, pyrethrum and hemp crops.

 Soil surfaces generated are validated by sampling further sites to compare modelled to actual soil information.

-This methodology has now been validated and will be used to generate crop suitability and soil characteristic maps for the Tasmanian agriucltural areas as part of the Water for Profit program.
+This methodology has now been validated and will be used to generate crop suitability and soil characteristic maps for the Tasmanian agricultural areas.

-For further information on Digital Soil Mapping contact Darren Kidd, Senior Land Resource Analyst (refer contact details below).
+For further information on Digital Soil Mapping contact Darren Kidd, Senior Land Resource Analyst on 6777 2246.